Graceful shutdown and zero downtime deployments in Kubernetes

 But what if you don't delete the Pods?

-Even if you don't, Kubernetes deletes Pods all the times.
+Even if you don't, Kubernetes deletes Pods all the time.

 In particular, Kubernetes creates and deletes Pods every time you deploy a newer version of your application.